Law (Juris Doctor)

 Students who matriculated prior to Summer 2016 need to complete one course from the courses listed below.
 Students who matriculated as of Summer 2016 or thereafter need to complete six credit hours from the courses listed below.

-The following courses qualify as experiential learning classes and can be used toward satisfying the Professional Skills Requirement for graduation:
+The following courses qualify as experiential learning classes and can be used toward satisfying the Experiential Learning Requirement for graduation:

 - LAW 308 Advanced Trial Practice (3)